Avy B.V.

-Avy B.V. is a Dutch tech company that develops and operates drones and aerial networks for long-range missions.
+Avy B.V. is a Dutch technology company that develops and operates drones and aerial networks for long-range missions.
 Avy's B.V.'s drones can take off and land vertically like a helicopter and fly longer distances than a quadcopter because of their fixed-wing configuration.
-Its second drone, the Avy Aera, a VTOL fixed-wing drone, was released at Amsterdam Drone Week in 2019 (Dec 4th - 6th).
+Its second drone, the Avy Aera, is a VTOL fixed-wing drone and was released at Amsterdam Drone Week in 2019 (Dec 4th - 6th).